 Other approach is to clear the app's data and cache from the Apps page in Settings — if corrupt files have somehow found their way in, they might be causing excessive battery drain, and this should be enough to get rid of them.
 There's always the option of a full-scale factory reset too, if you want to make doubly sure all the temporary data has been cleared, but make sure you back up all of your apps and files first.

 Apps can also conflict with specific sensors inside your phone, such as Wi-Fi or Bluetooth, so check performance with these features switched on or off.
-If you need more help, an app such as Battery Doctor can diagnose problems and provide an advanced toolset for prolonging the battery life of your Nexus 6.Battery Doctor (Power Saver)
+If you need more help, an app such as Battery Doctor can diagnose problems and provide an advanced toolset for prolonging the battery life of your Nexus 6.Battery Doctor-Battery Life Saver & Battery Cooler

 Do you have any other battery tips for the Nexus 6?
 Let us know in the comments.